Integration by parts

 In calculus, and more generally in mathematical analysis, integration by parts or partial integration is a process that finds the integral of a product of functions in terms of the integral of the product of their derivative and antiderivative.
 It is frequently used to transform the antiderivative of a product of functions into an antiderivative for which a solution can be more easily found.
-The rule can be thought of as an integral version of the product rule of differentiation.
+The rule can be thought of as an integral version of the product rule of differentiation; it is indeed derived using the product rule.

 The integration by parts formula states: